isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 -Djdk.module.illegalAccess=permit -Djava.ipc.external=true
 ```

->[!NOTE]
->
+**Note:**

->You need to run oxygen from oxygenAuthor.sh for Mac and oxygenAuthor.bat for Windows as an administrator.
+You need to run oxygen from oxygenAuthor.sh for Mac and oxygenAuthor.bat for Windows as an administrator.

 ### General settings